Resources for electoral reform campaigns

 Vote splitting in the primary election can advance unpopular candidates, especially if turnout is low, leading to a lesser-of-evils

 choice in the general election.
-Prop 14 was a step backward when IRV could be a step forward.
+Prop 14 was a step backward when ranked-choice voting could be a step forward.

 - Compatible voting equipment -